FAQs

 No.

 This type of litigation is essential to help address the imbalance of power that hugely favours big corporations to the detriment of consumers.
-Big businesses like Valve Corporation should not be able to get away with unlawful behaviour simply because the legal system is currently stacked in their favour.
+Big businesses like Valve Corporation should not be able to get away with unlawful behaviour and should be held accountable.